CrashCortez/vitadock-vlc/release/README.md

 Note the BT on the vita is old closer the vita is to the dock the better the sound quality.
 This might impact sound on the desktop, since the VitaDock is essentially a BT speaker.

-There is some latency, yes, and I would not use it for a fps competition, but I was able to play dragonfs lair with a PS4 controller.
+There is some latency, yes, and I would not use it for a fps competition, but I was able to play Dragon's Lair with a PS4 controller.
 [Watch Test Video](https://youtu.be/j-mcQHRgISE)

 This has been fully tested on the pi3b+ and the pi3a+ with a "Fat" PS Vita and Xerpi's 1.4 UCDC and his PS4 controller plugin from auto plugin vpk.